All forms of Carnitine: L-Carnitine, ALCAR, LCLT, and Levocarnitine — a complete guide

 |---|---|---|---|---|---|

-| Biochemical Type | Amino acid derivative | Carnitine + Tartaric acid | Acetylated form (ester) | Pure amino acid | Dipeptide (Beta-alanine + Histidine) |
+| Biochemical type | Amino acid derivative | Carnitine + Tartaric acid | Acetylated form (ester) | Pure amino acid | Dipeptide (Beta-alanine + Histidine) |

-| Key Mechanism | Beta-oxidation: Fuel transport | Accelerated transport, androgen optimization | Neurotransmitter modulation, brain energy | Medical replacement for deficiency | Anti-glycation, pH buffering, antioxidant |
+| Key mechanism | Beta-oxidation: Fuel transport | Accelerated transport, androgen optimization | Neurotransmitter modulation, brain energy | Medical replacement for deficiency | Anti-glycation, pH buffering, antioxidant |

-| Primary Target Area | Skeletal muscle, heart, liver | Skeletal muscle (rapid absorption) | Brain and nervous system | Systemic (in case of deficiency) | Muscles, skin, brain, stomach |
+| Primary target area | Skeletal muscle, heart, liver | Skeletal muscle (rapid absorption) | Brain and nervous system | Systemic (in case of deficiency) | Muscles, skin, brain, stomach |

-| Bioavailability | Moderate | Extremely high | High (effective in small doses) | Guaranteed and tested | Good |
+| Bioavailability | Moderate | High | High (effective in small doses) | Guaranteed and tested | Good |

-| Absorption Time | 2 – 4 hours | 30 – 60 minutes | Rapid (crosses BBB) | Depends on form (IV, oral) | Relatively fast |
+| Absorption time | 2 – 4 hours | 30 – 60 minutes | Rapid (crosses the blood-brain barrier) | Depends on the form (intravenous, oral) | Relatively fast |

-| Blood-Brain Barrier | Does not cross effectively | Does not cross effectively | Crosses freely | Does not cross effectively | Crosses, but in limited quantities |
+| Blood-brain barrier | Does not cross effectively | Does not cross effectively | Crosses freely | Does not cross effectively | Crosses, but in limited quantities |

-| Athletic Focus | Endurance, fat mobilization | Strength, recovery, hormonal optimization | Mental endurance, focus | Not a sports supplement | Power output, acidity buffering |
+| Sports focus | Endurance, fat mobilization | Strength, recovery, hormonal optimization | Mental endurance, focus | Not a sports supplement | Strength power, acidity buffering |

-| Longevity / Anti-aging | Supports healthy mitochondria | Indirectly through recovery | Neuroprotection, mitochondrial function | Supports cellular function | Extends cell lifespan (Hayflick limit), anti-glycation |
+| Longevity / Anti-aging | Supports healthy mitochondria | Indirectly through recovery | Neuroprotection, mitochondrial function | Supports cell function | Extends cell lifespan (Hayflick limit), anti-glycation |

 | Impurities (D-carnitine) | Possible with cheap brands | Minimal to 0% | Minimal to 0% | 0% (guaranteed) | Not applicable |

-| Legal Status | Free dietary supplement | Free dietary supplement | Free dietary supplement | Prescription or over-the-counter drug | Free dietary supplement |
+| Legal status | Free dietary supplement | Free dietary supplement | Free dietary supplement | Medicinal product (prescription/over-the-counter) | Free dietary supplement |

-| Specialized Form | Base | LCLT (for athletes) | ALCAR (for the brain) | PepZin GI (Zinc-Carnosine) | Zinc-Carnosine (for gastric mucosa) |
+| Specialized form | Base | LCLT (for athletes) | ALCAR (for the brain) | PepZin GI (Zinc-Carnosine) | Zinc-Carnosine (for gastric mucosa) |

 Application and Benefits